DG Home Education

 Formal qualifications

 There is no legal requirement for children to sit a particular set of examinations.
-If a parent/carer wants their child to take a particular qualification, they should investigate thoroughly whether, and how easily, their child is able to access examination and assessment arrangements.
+If a parent/carer wants their child to take a particular qualification, they should investigate thoroughly whether, and how easily, their child is able to access examination and assessment arrangements as an external candidate.

 They can make arrangements for their child to sit formal exams, for example, through their local college.
 Parents/carers are responsible for any costs associated with this.